SalesTim/tech-hub/src/app/_post/2020-07-25-deep-dive-microsoft-teams-client.md

 From the `languageDetectionService.js` file, we can see that it's especially used for language detection.
 You may ask yourself *"why is Microsoft not using Azure Text Analytics API?"*... well...
 I don't know, but it may be related to the fact that Teams may in the future support some forms of offline mode, therefore using this kind of module could make sense.

 ### Configuration file
-From the `env_config.json` file, we can see some interesting stuff too.
+From the `env_config.json` file, we can see some interesting things too.
 For instance, the list of the different environments that supports Microsoft Teams, such as `commercial cloud`, `government` or `department of defense`
 ```json
 "serverEndpointsMap": {